Coronavirus in the US: Top White House officials buried CDC report for coronavirus reopening

 "We plan to post these to CDC's website once approved.
 Peace, God bless r3," the director wrote.
 (Redfield's initials are R.R.R.)

-Redfield's comments contradict the White House assertion Thursday that it had not yet approved the guidelines because the CDC's own leadership had not yet given them the green light.
+Redfield's emails contradict the White House assertion Thursday that it had not yet approved the guidelines because the CDC's own leadership had not yet given them the green light.

-Two days later, on April 26, the CDC still had not received any word from the administration, according to the internal communications.
+Two days after his email to Birx and Grogan, on April 26, the CDC still had not received any word from the administration, according to the internal communications.
 Robert McGowan, the CDC chief of staff who was shepherding the guidance through the OMB, sent an email seeking an update.
 "We need them as soon as possible so that we can get them posted," he wrote to Nancy Beck, an OMB staffer.

 Beck said she was awaiting review by the White House Principals Committee, a group of top White House officials.
 "They need to be approved before they can move forward.
 WH principals are in touch with the task force so the task force should be aware of the status," Beck wrote to McGowan.